SHOP

 The one quirk about the Peugeot’s interior is its almost F1-like steering wheel, which may take some getting used to but feels great and suits this smart little city car perfectly.

 It gets an impressive 311 litres of boot space too.
-Plus, there’s the all-electric e-208 makes an especially good used buy if you fancy green power.
+Plus, there’s the all-electric e-208, which makes an especially good used buy if you fancy green power.

 The GT trim gets 17-inch alloy wheels, a 10-inch screen, TomTom sat-nav and LED headlights, among other things.